-The CPUC's next voting meeting will be held August 4, 2022, and the agenda includes the following energy-related items:
+The CPUC held a voting meeting on August 4, 2022, and the agenda included the following energy-related items:

 Item 3.
 Resolution E-5217.
-This resolution revises existing requirements for Pacific Gas and Electric Company (PG&E), and adopts new requirements for Southern California Edison (SCE) and San Diego Gas and Electric (SDG&E) to standardize their respective annual end-of-year consolidated electric revenue and January 1 rate change Advice Letter (AL) filings.
+This resolution revises existing requirements for PG&E, and adopts new requirements for Southern California Edison (SCE) and San Diego Gas and Electric (SDG&E) to standardize their respective annual end-of-year consolidated electric revenue and January 1 rate change AL filings.
 These requirements are needed to establish uniform filing procedures for these utilities to provide a more efficient process to implement revenue requirement changes previously approved by the CPUC and the Federal Energy Regulatory Commission (FERC), and for the amortization of regulatory accounts.
 This resolution requires these utilities to file a Tier 2 AL by November 5 of the year prior to the January 1 rate change with initial estimated revenue requirement amounts, and then subsequently update these forecasts with the actual amounts that were authorized in a separate Tier 1 AL to be filed by December 31.
+Approved.

 Item 5.
 A.20-10-012 (SCE GRC, Phase 2).
 This decision adopts five separate and uncontested partial settlements resolving distinct and specific components of SCE's proposals for establishing marginal costs, allocation of revenues, and rate designs to be used to prospectively recover SCE's revenue requirements as adopted by the CPUC.
 They are: (1) the Marginal Cost and Revenue Allocation Settlement Agreement, filed on December 13, 2021; (2) the Residential and Small Commercial Rate Design Settlement Agreement, filed on December 17, 2021; (3) the Streetlight and Traffic Control Rate Group Settlement Agreement, filed on January 7, 2022; (4) the Agricultural and Pumping Rate Group Rate Design Settlement Agreement, filed on January 11, 2022; and (5) the Medium and Large Power Rate Group Rate Design Settlement Agreement, filed on February 18, 2022.
-All issues contemplated in the scoping memo for this proceeding are resolved by the five separately filed settlements except for the following: (1) Real Time Pricing rate design proposals; and (2) the proposal to increase the rate differentials for Schedules TOU-D-4-9PM1 and TOU-D-5-8PM.
+All issues contemplated in the scoping memo for this proceeding are resolved by the five separately filed settlements except for the following: (1) real-time pricing rate design proposals; and (2) the proposal to increase the rate differentials for Schedules TOU-D-4-9PM1 and TOU-D-5-8PM.
 The proceeding remains open to address those proposals.
+Signed, D.22-08-001.